yihui/en/vitae/index.md

 - data analysis and visualization
 - theoretical problems without measure theory
 - linear models, generalized linear models and nonlinear models
-- R packages that I maintain (other questions on R should go to R-help or StackOverflow)
+- R packages that I maintain (other questions on R should be asked on StackOverflow)
 - statistics in other disciplines (e.g. biology) in which I can also learn something from you
-- real world data mining
+- real world data mining and machine learning
 - simulation
 - teaching

-I will ignore any questions on Structural Equation Modeling (SEM) or factor analysis, as I do not believe their usefulness at all.
+I ignore any questions on Structural Equation Modeling (SEM) or factor analysis, as I do not believe their usefulness at all.
 I know little about time series and do not like econometrics.
+I have little interest in _quantitative_ research in social science.

 ### Other Work Experience

 Sep 2004 - present

-Duties in Associations & Centers:
+Duties in associations & centers:

 - Program chair, Section on Statistical Graphics, American Statistical Association (2015)
 - Data Sharing and Reproducibility Committee, American Statistical Association (2013)